xNaCly/portfolio/content/articles/macbookpro_guide.md

 ---
 title: Getting started with Arch on a Macbook pro 2012 (9,2)
-description: A guide to wifi, touchpad and more on your macbook pro 2012 using arch
+description: A guide to wifi, touchpad support and more on your macbook pro 2012 using arch
 author: xnacly
-timetoread: 5 min
+timetoread: 10 min
 writtenat: 2021-12-27
 nottags: archlinux#wifi
 ---